Faculty Collaborative Research Projects

 DEADLINE 1: Monday, September 29, 2014, for projects to be funded in AY 2014-2015

 DEADLINE 2: Monday, February 2, 2015 for projects to be funded in AY 2015-2016.
 If you have any intention of a major project for next year, this is the time to let us know about it.

 Applicants must have full time, continuing appointments in the School of Arts and Sciences, in a department in the humanities or allied social sciences.

-To apply for Faculty Collaborative Research in the Humanities, send the following:
+To apply for a Faculty Collaborative Research grant in the Humanities:

 - For projects also drawing on other sources of support, indicate the anticipated sources and amounts (intended or secure).

 Humanities Center Grants

 526 Cathedral of Learning